Table of Contents

 - Flagella: Used for movement, composed of filament, hook, and basal body.

-- Pili and Fimbriae: Surface structures that help in attachment, not for motility.
+- Pili and Fimbriae: Surface structures that help in attachment.

 Ribosomes and Inclusion Bodies